 The goal of our fellowship is to provide excellent training opportunities that prepare clinical psychologists for the next stage of their professional life.
 Our training faculty aim to guide fellows as they craft their career.
 Fellowships are designed for one year to provide sufficient clinical hours for licensure in New Hampshire.
 Although research is not required for fellows, participation in ongoing research in the department is strongly encouraged.
 Each fellowship position consists of a primary clinical specialty emphasis.
 Fellows have the opportunity to designate a secondary clinical area in which they can receive supplemental training.
-For the 2022-2023 training year, fellows can select Anxiety Disorders, Digestive Health in Behavioral Medicine, or Mood Disorders as the specialty emphasis and select a secondary emphasis in one other area.
-Interested applicants should specify the emphasis area when applying (Anxiety Disorders, Digestive Health in Behavioral Medicine, or Mood Disorders).
+For the 2024-2025 training year, fellows can select Anxiety Disorders, Digestive Health, or Child and Pediatric Psychology as the specialty emphasis and select a secondary emphasis in one other area.
+Interested applicants should specify the emphasis area when applying (Anxiety Disorders, Digestive Health, or Child and Pediatric Psychology).

 Graduates of our program are expected to utilize current psychological science in their clinical activities, including assessment, diagnosis, consultation, and treatment.
 To achieve this goal, fellows will participate in weekly didactic learning experiences provided by core faculty from the training program, adjunct faculty, and invited lecturers.
 Fellows are strongly encouraged, but not required, to demonstrate proficiency in scholarly activities through manuscript development, research proposals, and participation in the psychotherapy services journal club.